Welcome to the third trimester!

 - Is in the same room as you for the first six months

 - Is free from bumper pads and loose bedding

 - Read up on the benefits of skin-to-skin contact with partners

 - Learn about your important role in supporting breastfeeding

 - Continue to support mom in staying active and sleeping well

-- Attend prenatal classes or go through the online prenatal class together
+- Go through the online prenatal class together

 Guides and resources